 Whenever possible, you want to remove as many impediments as possible that could potentially keep people from accessing your site.
 If your site is your online store (and it almost assuredly is) then you want to keep the path as clear as possible.
 The more accessible your style is, the better.

-Over the years, we’ve helped businesses in a wide variety of industries to make their sites that much more accessible.
+Over the years, we’ve helped businesses in a wide variety of industries to make their sites that much more accessible through professional web development.
 Now, we can put that experience to work for you.
 To talk to our web development pros about how to make your site more accessible, just call us at (888) 477-9540.